Turton Tower is a unique historic house, set in extensive gardens and woodlands, that has been evolving over the last 600 years.

 It is recommended that you enter the house at least half an hour before closing time.

 The Woodland Café is Open 7 days a week all year round, 10.30am to 4.00pm.

 Adults £6, Concessions £5, Children under 16 years (accompanied) FREE

 Due to the nature and age of the building disabled access is limited.
 Wheelchair users are limited to the ground floor only.
+If you contact the Tower before your visit we can ensure smooth entry to the house.
 Disabled access toilets are available outside in the grounds.

 Dogs are welcome to enjoy the gardens and grounds but please be mindful of other visitors and keep overly boisterous dogs on a lead.
 Unfortunately, dogs are not permitted to enter the house unless they are service dogs but well behaved dogs are welcome to come with you into the gift shop.

 The Woodland Cafe is located inside the original kitchen at Turton Tower, overlooking the Victorian tennis court area and is surrounded by beautiful gardens and woodland.
 Relax at one of our many picnic tables situated throughout the grounds.